The Idea of the Week

 Find a breathing technique that you like, and incorporate it into your day-to-day life.

-Here are 8 Deep Breathing Exercises for Anxiety you can try, and here is a 9-minute TED talk that guides us through a 5-minute breathing exercise designed to reset, renew, and rejuvenate our energy.
+Here are 8 Deep Breathing Exercises for Anxiety you can try, and here is a 9-minute TED talk that guides us through a 5-minute exercise designed to reset, renew, and rejuvenate our energy.

 Tip: Implementing a deep breathing technique into your morning and night routine may help make this powerful tool a daily practice.